Healthy Homes Assessment Pukerua Bay

 • Does the ceiling insulation require replacement or topping?

-The consequences of not having a Healthy home in relation to regulations under the Residential Tenancies Act and consequently falling on the wrong side of an tenant services ruling can be significant for landlords and property managers.
-For expert guidance, contact us now and schedule your rental property home assessment.
+The repercussions of not having the Healthy Home in accordance with lawful Residential Tenancies Act and consequently getting on the wrong side of the Tenancy solutions ruling could be significant for landlords and property managers.
+For specialist advice, call today to book your rental properties home assessment.

 home assessments for rental properties